aditya2001/java-interview-questions/README.md

 }
 ```

-## Q. Homogeneous and Heterogeneous?
+## 14. Homogeneous and Heterogeneous?
 Homogeneous: A homogeneous collection in Java contains elements of the same type.
 For example, an array or a list declared to hold integers (int[], ArrayList<Integer>) is homogeneous because all its elements are of type int or Integer.
 ```java
 int[] numbers = {1, 2, 3, 4, 5};